Your Zs might be 'A+' but MyPillow just got an 'F' from the BBB

 The BBB said it had received 232 complaints about the company, a "substantial number" of which were about the BOGO offer confusion.

-The BBB noted other issues such as "As Seen on TV" claims on the boxes that weren't actually seen on TV and a "full warranty" that wasn't actually "full."
+The BBB noted other issues such as "As Seen on TV" claims on the boxes that weren't actually seen during television broadcast and a "full warranty" that wasn't actually "full."

 In a statement to KARE, MyPillow company CEO Mike Lindell said "we run sales and specials for our customers, so that we can give as many people as possible the chance to have a great night's sleep."
 He said he was "terribly disappointed by the BBB's decision."